cosmos/cosmos-sdk/docs/rfc/rfc-006-server.md

 A server will consist of the following components, but is not limited to the ones included here.

+> Note: this example is coupled to CometBFT, but the idea is to allow for custom implementations of the server.

 ```go
 type CometServer struct {
   // can load modules with either grpc, wasm, ffi or native.